 “Things look really great on board and that is not just the medical department, particularly just coming off of deployment, it is a rare thing and that really comes from the leadership all the way down the line,” said Brown.
 “The medical team was very professional and I would be very happy to receive medical care and have my family receive care here.
 This was a great experience and that includes all the departments involved in our stay.”

 As the ship’s medical department wraps up the year, Hoffman emphasized that the quality of care and records management will remain high even through the upcoming scheduled period of incremental availability (PIA) maintenance phase.

-For more information on the JCSCSG visit http://www.stennis.navy.mil or http://www.facebook.com/stennis74.
+For more news on John C. Stennis, visit http://www.stennis.navy.mil or follow along on Facebook at http://www.facebook.com/stennis74.